 The film sees Ceylan at his most methodical, with the narrative operating like an investigative procedural, but without any elements of a thriller – this is a drama through and through.
 There are long stretches of stasis, particularly in the second half of the film, but while the film plods along, it is strangely alluring, and ultimately rewarding.

-I’m in the opinion that Winter Sleep, despite its length, is a more engaging picture, but Once Upon a Time in Anatolia has its own mystical quality, and the fact that nearly two-thirds of the film was shot in the dark of night, and in the bare Anatolian steppes give it a rare cinematic artistry that only a handful of filmmakers working today can lay claim to.
+I’m in the opinion that Winter Sleep, despite its length, is the more engaging picture, but Once Upon a Time in Anatolia has its own highly mystical quality, and the fact that nearly two-thirds of the film was shot in the dark of night, and in the bare Anatolian steppes give it a rare cinematic artistry that only a handful of filmmakers working today can lay claim to.